enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 -.md

 	 The data by itselfs have intrinsic smoothness + smoothigs for gaussian and Bonferroni don't account for this correlation between voxels

 Random Field Theory p-value correction
 	Estimates the smoothness of your  t-image.
-Its used to figue
+Its used to figue out, what "filter" was used to smooth your imaged.
+	The more the filter increases? the more the corr happens on a longer distances and the smaller the p value increase.
+A very smooth data means a very small correction or so.
+	R is the Reso volume? the volume of the brain, than we calculate / smoothing function.
+To determine how smooth or correlated or dependent our data are.
+If its already pretty smooth, you won't have to correct the p value.
+	The smaller the smoothness the bigger the p-value will be transform